Analyze This: Lock, Stock, and Two Smoking Barrels

 Meanwhile, Ed, Bacon, and Soap hide inside the neighbor's house, while Tom waits outside and watches for the crooks.
 Tom takes care of the cabbies that are lingering outside, and alerts his friends that the crooks have returned home.
-After Dog and his gang walk inside, Tom bursts in and the foursome successfully rob the criminals.
-They find the keys to the van and take off!
+After Dog and his gang walk inside, Tom bursts in and the foursome successfully bind and rob the criminals.
+They find the keys to the van and vamoose!
 (1:06:48)

 Elsewhere, Harry tells Big Chris to pay the boys a visit, since their week is almost up.
 Tom takes a sample of the weed for Nick to give to Rory, after they unload the cargo into another van.
 Rory receives the sample from Nick, and tells his goons to take the sample to "Snow White and the Three Chemists" for testing.
 The goons quickly arrive... at Winston's and discover the carnage!
 (1:10:44)

-Dog and friends manage to free themselves, and he angrily orders them to look for bugs, then hit the streets and find out who robbed them, while Ed and company count the cash next door.
+Dog and company manage to free themselves.
+He angrily orders them to look for bugs, then hit the streets and find out who robbed them, while Ed and company count the cash next door.
 Elsewhere, Winston recounts the robbery for Rory and he loses it, demanding his thugs to call Nick the Greek.
-After the cash is counted, the foursome head to J.D.'s for a drunken montage.
+After the cash is counted, the foursome head to J.D.'s for an iconic drunken montage.
 (1:14:19)